Between Two Worlds: How Young Latinos Come of Age in America

 Notwithstanding their satisfaction with life and optimism about the future, a sizable minority of Hispanics say that they or someone they know has been the target of racial or ethnic discrimination.
 Nearly four-in-ten (38%) young Hispanics and 31% of older Hispanics say this has happened to them, a family member or a close friend in the past five years.

 Perceptions of discrimination are more common among native-born young Latinos than among those who are foreign born.
 More than four-in-ten (42%) third-generation young Latinos and 40% of second-generation young Latinos say they or someone they know experienced racial or ethnic discrimination in the last five years.
 Among immigrant young Latinos, less than a third (32%) say the same.

 Perceptions of discrimination may also have an impact on life satisfaction.
 Among young Hispanics who say they or someone they know has experienced discrimination, 7% say they are dissatisfied with their lives, while among those who have not experienced discrimination just 3% say the same.
-This gap in life satisfaction is even more pronounced among native-born young Hispanics.
-One-in-ten (10%) of the native born who say they or someone they know has experienced discrimination say they are dissatisfied with life, while only 3% of the native born who have no experience with discrimination say the same.23
+This gap in life satisfaction is similar among native-born young Hispanics.
+Some 6% of the native born who say they or someone they know has experienced discrimination say they are dissatisfied with life, while only 2% of the native born who have no experience with discrimination say the same.1

 Life Priorities—Career, Family, Religion